sonalisingh18/Tip-off/README.md

     So, this is what Tip-off does.
-Using Tip-off you can provide feedback to the lectures in real-time anonymously without interrupting the class flow and based on the feedback from students, teachers can change improve their style of teaching or answer any query that has been put up by the students.
+Using Tip-off you can provide feedback to the lectures in real-time anonymously without interrupting the class flow and based on the feedback from students, teachers can change improve their teaching style or answer any query that has been put up by the students.

    :zap: You are most welcome to test live working model <a href="http://tip-0ff.herokuapp.com/" target="_blank">here</a>.